What the Cross Accomplished

 This preoccupation with Christ’s death must seem odd, even somewhat morbid, to those who don’t understand the Christian faith.
 Why do Christians keep coming back to Christ crucified?
 Well, it’s because of what Jesus accomplished on the cross.
 When other great people have been killed, their untimely deaths seemed like a tragic waste.
 We mourn the injustice of it all, and we wonder how much more they might have accomplished if their lives had not been cut short.
 But with Jesus, it’s another matter.
 According to the Bible, the crucifixion of Jesus isn’t a tragic waste but a great accomplishment.
 Jesus achieved things by his suffering and death that his teaching and miracles could never have accomplished.

 What did the cross accomplish?
 What did Jesus actually achieve when he suffered and died?
-I can’t think of a better way to answer that question than to read what the Bible says in Hebrews 2:14-18.
-Listen:
+The Bible gives a great summary in Hebrews 2:14-18.

 Since the children have flesh and blood, he too shared in their humanity so that by his death he might destroy him who holds the power of death–that is, the devil–and free those who all their lives were held in slavery by their fear of death.
 For surely it is not angels he helps, but Abraham’s descendants.
 For this reason he had to be made like his brothers in every way, in order that he might become a merciful and faithful high priest in service to God, and that he might make atonement for the sins of the people.
 Because he himself suffered when he was tempted, he is able to help those who are being tempted.